Aleks901/Hiof-2025-WebMob/the-tavern-desktop/src/features/README.md

 - GET api/v2/users/(id)/friends/friendsfriends - (Might be WIP, inspired by facebook's friend's friends finding.
 Silly looking url though. - Only work on if I have time D:)
 - POST api/v2/users - Creates a new user
 - POST api/v2/users/(id)/friends - adds a new friend to the user's friendslist.
-- PUT api/v2/users/(id) - Updates a user by ID
+- PATCH api/v2/users/(id) - Updates a user by ID
 - DELETE api/v2/users/(id) - Deletes a user by ID
 ### api/v2/chats
 - GET api/v2/chats - returns all chatrooms